TheCodingDojo/student_md_docs/CA-OC/JavaScript/promises.md

 - Person2: Yes
 - Person1: I promise to be back with coffee in 15 minutes
 - There is no guarantee they will be back in 15 minutes, or with the coffee
-- Store could be closed or have a problem and can't give him coffee, or some accident could happen and he may not make it back in 15 minutes or may abandon the task altogether
+- Store could be closed or have a problem and can't give him coffee, or some accident could happen and he may not make it back in 15 minutes or may abandon the task altogether and never be heard from again
-- A JavaScript promise WILL get back to you, but it takes an unknown amount of time
+- A JavaScript promise WILL get back to you, but it takes an unknown amount of time and could get back to you with an error

 ## `Promise`